PayConstruct/ecomm-orbital-widget-js/examples/react/README.md

 1.  ### Navigate to the react example directory

     ```bash
-    cd examples/rollup
+    cd examples/react
     ```

-2.  ### Create a .env file and config.js file under the root directory, please refer to the .example on how to create the each file properly.
+2.  ### Create a .env file under the root directory, and a config.ts file under the src/config directory.
+Please refer to the .example file under each folder

 3.  ### Serve the file using a local server.
 You can use any server you prefer.
 Here’s an example using `http-server`: